Qamar2315/clean-md-pdf/README.md

 ## 🤝 Contributing

-Feel free to submit issues and enhancement requests!
+Contributions are welcome!
+Feel free to:
+- Report bugs
+- Suggest new features
+- Submit pull requests

 ## 📄 License

-[Your License Here]
+MIT License - feel free to use this extension in your projects!

 ## 🙏 Acknowledgments